Steve0Bell/EJS-Blog/README.md

 # EJS-Blog
-Blog page created using HTML, CSS, Javascript and MongoDB
+Blog page created using HTML, CSS, EJS and MongoDB